Asad-Ismail/E2E_Vision_Tasks/README.md

+# Transformers for Vision and NLP tasks

+# Vision Transformers

-## Added DETR for instance Segmentation
+## DETR
-# Using custom dataset to train DETR based instance segmentation.
+## Train Instance segemntation network on custom dataset
+Originally DETR was trained on OD and Panoptic segmentaiton task.
+We train instance segmentation task on DETR and evaluate how it performs
+The steps involved in preparing the custom dataset are
-# Firs the custom data set is converted to COCO format
+1) Custom data set is converted to COCO format
-# Second the COCO format instance segmentation network is converted to Panoptix segmentation format
+2) Second the COCO format instance segmentation network is converted to Panoptic segmentation format
-# Train and test the network
+3) Train and Test the network